APPLICATION

 Coating system

-The twin-screew coating system is inserted in line with the cheese grating and dosing.
-Rotation speed is adjusted to achieve the required friction and residence time.
-The residence time is relatively short as powders tend to disperse easily.
-The cheese is not sotred but sent directly to the packaging lines.
+The twin-screen coating system is inserted in line with the cheese grating and dosing.
+The rotation speed is adjusted to achieve the required friction and residence time.

 PRODUCT EVALUATION